timparkinson/blogsource.timparkinson.org/src/content/blog_setup.md

 I've had a [Dreamhost](https://www.dreamhost.com/) hosting account for a __long__ time.
 I don't think that a static blog site that nobody is going to read needs to be any fancier than that to be honest.

-I do use [Cloudflare](https://www.cloudflare.com/) to host the DNS zone for `timparkinson.org` and act as a CDN.
+I use [Cloudflare](https://www.cloudflare.com/) to host the DNS zone for `timparkinson.org` and act as a CDN.
 I let Cloudflare handle the 'Edge' certificates automatically - i.e. those that are presented to the browser by Cloudflare's magic proxying.
 I've installed a Cloudflare Origin certificate on the Dreamhost site which allows for end to end encryption.
 I did have to switch the TLS settings to `Full (strict)` within Cloudflare otherwise I got stuck in a redirect loop.

+I'm using [Github Actions](https://github.com/features/actions) to build and publish the site, and will detail that setup at a later time.